 SMB-based source copy tools running from outside the MCP (such as MCP File Copier) will only see and transfer the first of these three files.
 PWB/Copy will find and transfer all of them.

-PWB/Copy will only convert and transfer files with FILEKINDs that map to a recognized PWB file name extension.
-It will skip over object codefiles, DMSII and ISAM files, printer backup files, etc.
+PWB/Copy will only convert and transfer files with FILEKINDs that map to a recognized PWB file name extension or MCP printer-backup.
+It will skip over object codefiles, DMSII and ISAM files, etc.

 PWB/Copy will preserve the subdirectory structure that it finds and automatically create subordinate directories on the remote share as necessary.
 Existing directories on the remote share will be preserved, unless PWB/Copy transfers a file with the same name as the remote directory (but given that the file names will all have PWB extensions, a conflict with a directory name is unlikely).
 Existing files on the share with the same name as one being transferred by PWB/Copy will be replaced, however (as is normally the case in the MCP).